“All you need is the plan, the road map,and the courage to press on to your destination” – Earl Nightingale

 Afterall, where we live is much more than a place to lay our head, it’s our connection to heart; to love, laughter, and lived experience.
 Wouldn’t it be nice if we could all stay there a little longer, maybe even, until we’re finally called ‘home’.

-Stay tuned for my upcoming course, launching Spring 2023 – “designing your best last chapter”.
+Stay tuned for my upcoming course, launching late summer, 2023 – “designing your best last chapter”.